software-students-fall2022/specification-exercise-team-15/README.md

   - What is your opinion on the app stores game section.
 Do you find it useful?
 Why?

   - Do you want to know more about your game playing habit?

   - If a game recommendation app can quickly redirect to game or the app store, would you find this functionality helpful?

 - Based on his responses, we concluded the following problems and goals.
   - 4 problems/frustrations

-    - The current app store have can’t show download history for games, nor is there a place that shows and organize the games they downloads.
+    - The current app store does not have a download history for games.
+There is no place that shows and organize the games that users download.

     - The game discovery session for app store is not very useful.
 Popular games are occupying the discovery page.
-There lacks filters and categegory selection.
+There lacks filters and categorical selection.
 It is hard to find new games to play.

-    - The games in the app stores aren’t labeled well.
+    - The games in the app stores are not labeled well.
 It is hard to find similar games based on labels and category.

     - It is hard to keep track of game playing habit and schedules.
-The only way is to manually go to the screen time section in settings, which is a tedious process.
+The only way is to go to the screen time section in settings, but the screen time section also contains the screen times of non-game-related apps.

   - 4 goals

     - The user would like a place that can collectively shows and manage all of the downloaded games and download history.

-    - The user wants a personalize game discovery page that contains all kinds of game list based on category and support game filtering.
+    - The user wants a personalized game discovery page that contains all kinds of games, allows sorting games by category, and support game filtering.

-    - The user wants each game to contain clear labels (for example: action, card, minigames) and  description.
+    - The user wants each game to contain clear labels (for example: action, card, simulation, etc.) and a description.
 It would be better if there is a comment section for each game.

-    - The user wants a place that shows all of his game playing habit (information collected and visualized from screen time).
-It would be better if such information can be shown to his friend so that his friend can know his/her gaming habit better and better schedule gaming time.
+    - The user wants a place that shows all of his game playing habits (information collected and visualized from screen time).
+It would be better if such information can be shown to his friend so that his friend can know his/her gaming habit better and schedule gaming times easier.

 ## Product Vision Statement